Skip to content

 Riding Feel and Comfort:

-The Centauri SE offers a smooth and stable ride with puncture-resistant 2.25” tires and a custom geometry, making it great for both short urban trips and longer commutes.
+The Centauri SE offers a smooth and stable ride with puncture-resistant 2.25” tires and a custom geometry, making it great for short urban trips and longer commutes.
 However, Centauri II takes comfort further with a 30mm suspension fork that softens bumps and potholes, providing an even smoother ride, especially on rougher roads.

 Motor and Power: